 The truth is that self-employment surely isn’t for everybody, but consider not asking others or “googling” for opinions.
-Here is why: regardless of what you read and heard about self-employment in Austria, your ability to work for yourself is not related to others’ opinions at all, but to your mindset, skills, and personality traits, and we will get to the bottom of this in the following chapter.
+Here is why: regardless of what you read and heard about self-employment in Austria, your ability to work for yourself is not related to others’ opinions at all, but to your mindset, skills, and personality traits, and we will get to the bottom of this in the following article.

 Why are there many bad opinions about self-employment in Austria out there, and why is this the first thing you see online?
 Here are two possible theories:

 Some were not well prepared for what was coming and lacked essential information and resources.

 Some were lacking important personality traits - their personality type was not well suited for self-employment or they failed to acquire the right skills.

 Before you get to the part where we explain the rules and laws of owning a business licence as a self-employed person in Austria, let’s first focus on you and whether this way of earning money is right for you in the first place.
 Doing this might save you a lot of time.

 What exactly is self-employment and how is it different from regular employment?